jdchart/jh-max/README.md

 - `randf`: random float generation.
 - `bufsamps`: get the number of samples in a buffer.
 - `bufdraw`: draw the contents of a buffer by hand.
+- `prob`: probability-driven random generation.
+- `windowbuf`: fill a buffer with a traditional curve for enveloping.

 ## JavaScript